 9. Say Thank You

-The security personnel deployed, the people manning Lost & Found Centers, the sanitation managers, they all deserve a big thank you.
+The security personnel deployed, the people manning Lost & Found Centers, and the sanitation managers, all deserve a big thank you.
 You may not see most of them.

 Do stop by to say thank you to policemen and other officials working day and night to make the Mela safe and enjoyable for all of us.

 10. Soak in the cultural events at Kumbh Mela

 At Prayagraj, the UP Culture department had organized many cultural events.
 They even set up a Sanskriti gram that showcased the cultural history of India.
 There were exhibitions and performances of renowned artists from around the world.
 I enjoyed Pandvani of folk artists from Chhattisgarh, and Ghatam by Sri Vikku Vinayakram among many performances.